-In a previous post, I described how the composition of a sample can be determined through GPC/SEC analysis.
+In a previous post, I described how you can determine the composition of a sample through GPC/SEC analysis.
 This powerful method has found many applications, with a recent example being AAV characterization.
 With these types of analyses becoming increasingly popular, we’re pleased to announce that compositional analysis is now possible with OMNISEC!

 Check out the video demonstration below and read on for more information and new features!